houjingyi233/macos-research/xcode/Readme.md

 # Xcode JSON PoC Crasher for DVTFilePathEventWatcher FB9604572

 - Did not meet the bar for servicing as a Security Issue, not a surprise == Its just a Null Byte Crash
-- Gatekeep would apparently Neuter the PoC .. hmm, ok.
+- Gatekeeper would apparently Neuter the PoC .. hmm, ok.
 - This PoC doesn't touch Gatekeeper fwiw. :-)

 Enjoy!